double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/1X_Platform_Foundations/11_OS_Support.md

 ## 11.2 Context

 - Depends on the unified runtime defined in §12 (Development Language & Runtime) and the chosen cross-platform UI framework in §13.
-- Interacts with AgIO and related hardware I/O subsystems for serial, UDP, and CAN communication (see §5X).
+- Interacts with AgIO Hardware Abstraction and related hardware I/O subsystems for serial, UDP, and CAN communication (see §5X).
 - OS-level considerations directly influence build tooling (§14) and deployment packaging (§15).
-- Out of scope: service/headless modes, containerization, mobile companion specifics, or packaging formats.
+- Out of scope: containerization, mobile companion specifics, or packaging formats.

 ## 11.3 Legacy Comparison